hemangshah/goco/support.md

 # GoCorona app – Support 🧞‍

-#### First of thank you for using GoCorona.
+#### First of thank you for playing GoCorona.
 If you're looking for support we're here to help you.

 You got this option to contact us: ✌